 Let’s talk about a not-fun topic: rehoming a pet.
 Although rehoming a dog is increasingly a taboo topic, sometimes rehoming is a necessary step in order for both the pet and owners to thrive.

-As someone who spent years volunteering for a breed rescue and, later, sent my beloved standard poodle to live with another family rather than moving with him to an urban highrise, here are my best tips for ethically rehoming a dog.
+I’ve been on both sides.
+I spent years volunteering for a breed rescue and, later, chose to send my beloved standard poodle to live with another family instead of moving with him to an urban high-rise.
+Here are my best tips for ethically rehoming a dog.

 So, You’ve decided you Need to Rehome your Dog